bortzmeyer/ietf-http-srv/README.md

 Using DNS SRV records with HTTP
 ===============================

-These are some notes I keep for a vague et very remote project of submitting an IETF Internet-Draft on "Using SRV records for HTTP". *Do not hold your breath* I have many things to do and this specific project seems very unlikeley to succeed one day.
+These are some notes I keep for a vague and very remote project of submitting an IETF Internet-Draft on "Using SRV records for HTTP". *Do not hold your breath* I have many things to do and this specific project seems very unlikeley to succeed one day.
 I just store notes in